INN/link-roundups/docs/saved-links.md

 ## Using Saved Links in Link Roundups

-Now that you have some Saved Links you can use them in Link Roundups posts which display like other posts on your site.
-If you have a MailChimp account for your email newsletter, you can also easily publish Link Roundup posts as MailChimp campaigns from your WordPress dashboard.
+Now that you have some Saved Links you can:

+- [Use them in Link Roundups posts](/docs/link-roundups.md) which display like other posts on your site.
+- If you have a MailChimp account for your email newsletter, you can also easily [publish Link Roundup posts as MailChimp campaigns](/docs/mailchimp.md) from your WordPress dashboard.
+- You can also display Saved Links in the [Saved Links Widget](/docs/widgets.md).